 Royal Alcazar Seville Admission price:

-Admission into the Alcazar is €9.50 for adults.
+Admission into the Alcazar is €9.50 for adults and more with the added tour.
 Free entry for under 16

 Royal Alcazar Seville Hours of Operation: